strangerstudios/pmpro-membership-card/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-membership-card/issues

 == Changelog ==
+= 1.1.3 - 2024-04-25 =
+* ENHANCEMENT: Improvements added to the print functionality and adjusted printing sizes.
+* ENHANCEMENT: Adjusted title of the membership card from H3 to H2 to improve accessibility and screen readers.
+* REFACTOR: Added comments to code for improved IDE compatibility.

 = 1.1.2 - 2023-02-02 =
 * ENHANCEMENT: Added compatibility for using the [pmpro_membership_card] in custom post types (@JarrydLong)
 * BUG FIX: Fixed an issue when qr_data attribute was set to an invalid option.